Money

 If you think you situation is less urgent and you maybe just need some help to budget properly there is good advice on The Prince’s Trust website.

 Being in debt can be a worrying situation, particularly at a young age.
-As an under 18, you are unable to get officially-regulated credit so getting loans from other sources can be fraught with difficulties and should be avoided unless from trusted source (family or friends).
+Under 18s are unable to get officially-regulated credit so getting loans from other sources can be fraught with difficulties and should be avoided unless from trusted source (family or friends).
+Over 18s can apply for credit but should only do so if you are comfortable paying back the amount.
+Debt advice can be accessed from Step Change.

 Although it is illegal for under 18s to engage with licensed gambling, figures show that more young people are getting involved with betting activities.
 An organisation called Ara can help with issues around gambling.